BebeSparkelSparkel/hra/README.md

 ## Attribute Inheritance Chain

-The HRA format uses a sequential inheritance chain to determine file and directory attributes when not explicitly specified.
+The HRA format uses a sequential inheritance chain to determine file and directory attributes, encodings, and decodings when not explicitly specified.
 First, any explicitly stated attributes take precedence.
 If attributes are missing, the system traverses up the directory tree from the immediate parent to the root directory, using the first encountered set of attributes.
 If no ancestor directories specify attributes, it examines child directories and uses the most commonly specified attributes among them (using the first child's attributes in case of ties).